Failure Domains

 The convergence point where distributed state management, race conditions, checkpoint failures, split-brain scenarios, and eventual consistency drift produce data integrity failures that scale with system complexity.
 The problem is not that individual components handle concurrency poorly.
 It is that no layer arbitrates concurrency across the full coordination context.

 New terms will continue to emerge.
-They will map to these seven domains because there are only so many ways coordination fails when no layer owns it.
+Most will map back to these seven domains because coordination failures recur at the same architectural boundaries when no layer owns session-scoped authority.

 Part II: Industry Terminology Index